Career Definition for a Retail Distribution Manager

 Cargo and Freight Agents

-Cargo and freight agents, who work in air, train or truck stations, are responsible for routing outgoing shipments in an expeditious and timely manner.
-Their duties include processing orders and bills of lading, calculating charges and duties and transporting shipments to docks and loading platforms.
+Cargo and freight agents, who work in air, train, or truck stations, are responsible for routing outgoing shipments in an expeditious and timely manner.
+Their duties include processing orders and bills of lading, calculating charges and duties, and transporting shipments to docks and loading platforms.
 A high school diploma is the minimum educational requirement for securing a position; cargo and freight agents also receive short-term training on the job.
-Nationwide, job opportunities are expected to increase by an average rate of 7% from 2014-2024 for cargo and freight agents, who earned median annual wages of $41,870 in May 2015, according to the BLS.
+Nationwide, job opportunities are expected to increase by a faster-than-average rate of 10% from 2016-2026 for cargo and freight agents, who earned a median annual wage of $43,210 in May 2018, according to the BLS.

 First-Line Supervisors of Retail Sales Workers

 Retail sales supervisors oversee the activities of department or store associates.
-Management duties may include those related to bookkeeping, budgeting or personnel.
+Management duties may include those related to bookkeeping, budgeting, or personnel.
 Entry-level employment typically requires a high school diploma and five years or less of supervisory experience.
-Across the country, employment prospects are projected to grow by a slower-than-average rate of 4% from 2014-2024 for first-line retail supervisors, who were paid median salaries of $38,310 in May 2015, as reported by the BLS.
+Across the country, employment prospects are projected to grow by a slower-than-average rate of 4% from 2016-2026 for first-line retail supervisors, who were paid a median salary of $39,630 in May 2018, as reported by the BLS.